-- Transferring money from Chase and verified non-Chase customers has a QuickPay limit of $2,000 per transaction, and a maximum of $2,000 per day.
+- Transferring money from external accounts or consumer Chase checking accounts has a QuickPay limit of $2,000 per transaction and a maximum of $2,000 per day.

-- Transferring money from Chase business accounts alsohas a limit of $5,000 per transaction, and a maximum of $5,000 per day.
+- Transferring money from Chase business checking accounts also has a limit of $5,000 per transaction and a maximum of $5,000 per day.

 Is Chase Person-to-Person QuickPay Worth It?

-Of course, there are plenty of people who would do anything to avoid standing in line in the bank and paying fees.
+Of course, there are plenty of people who would do anything to avoid standing in line at the bank and paying fees.
 For them, Chase QuickPay is a fine alternative.